aitoroses/floxide/docs/adrs/0029-feature-based-crate-organization.md

 ## Context

-Currently, the FlowRS framework is organized as a workspace with multiple subcrates, each providing specific functionality:
+Currently, the Floxide framework is organized as a workspace with multiple subcrates, each providing specific functionality:

-- `flowrs-core`: Core abstractions and functionality
+- `floxide-core`: Core abstractions and functionality
-- `flowrs-transform`: Transform node implementations
+- `floxide-transform`: Transform node implementations
-- `flowrs-event`: Event-driven workflow functionality
+- `floxide-event`: Event-driven workflow functionality
-- `flowrs-timer`: Time-based workflow functionality
+- `floxide-timer`: Time-based workflow functionality
-- `flowrs-longrunning`: Long-running process functionality
+- `floxide-longrunning`: Long-running process functionality
-- `flowrs-reactive`: Reactive workflow functionality
+- `floxide-reactive`: Reactive workflow functionality

 While this modular approach provides flexibility, it also introduces complexity for users who need to manage multiple dependencies.
 We want to maintain the ability to selectively include functionality while simplifying the user experience.